siawyoung/Dropbox-Folder-Size/README.md

 The script accepts 2 variables:

-1. Denominator (non-negative integer).
-0 for bytes, 1 for KB, 2 for MB, 3 for GB, etc.
+1. Denomination (non-negative integer).
+Input 0 to express size in bytes, 1 for KB, 2 for MB, 3 for GB, etc.

 2. Levels (non-negative integer).
 Tells the script how far down the directory tree you want to look.
 E.g. if set to 1, the script will output the sizes of all your folders in the main Dropbox directory.